reconhub/learn/content/post/practical-stegen.md

 ```

 Note that binary variables, when treated as numeric values (0/1), are
-summarised at such, which may not always be useful.
+summarised as such, which may not always be useful.
 As an alternative,
 `table()` can be used to list all possible values of a variable, and
 count how many time each value appears in the data.
 For instance, we can
 compare the `summary()` and `table()` for consumption of `tiramisu`: